DWI Small Enough to Care. Big Enough to Win.

 Unfortunately, most people don’t know how to respond to DWI charges.
 There are several mistakes people make that make conviction much more likely.
 It is helpful to be aware of these mistakes so you can avoid making them yourself.

-Enhanced Penalties After Your First Conviction
+Do You Get Enhanced Penalties After Your First Conviction?

 A DWI conviction can affect you for the rest of your life.
 It will show up on a background check with a variety of agencies, including the Texas Department of Public Safety (DPS), permanently.
 If convicted for a second DWI charge, no matter how much time has passed, the law allows your first DWI conviction to be used to enhance the penalty ranges for the new charge.
 A third DWI is a third-degree felony.